What is the Limit of Moderate Wave Action line shown on FEMA Flood Maps and what does this mean?

 At this time the local ordinance (which are implemented in compliance with the NFIP) do NOT differentiate construction in relation to the LiMWA.
 For instance Article 18 of the Unified Land Development Code adopted by Palm Beach County does not reference this line or construction seaward of it.

-Currently this is an FYI line on many FEMA FIRM maps in Florida but as they are adopted it will become consequential.
-The Florida Building Code Chapter 16 incorporates by reference ACSE 24 for the design of homes in the flood zone.
+HOWEVER, the Florida Building Code Chapter 16 incorporates by reference ACSE 24 for the design of homes in the flood zone.
 The classification system is based upon locally defined zones and since there is currently no LiMWA line then there is no Coastal A Zone.
 If however this line IS shown on the adopted FIRM locally then there would be a Coastal A Zone and that IS defined in ASCE 24 and treated, for design purposes, as a Zone V, for places like being right on the beach in Juno or a BIG area of West Palm Beach along the ICW.
 FEMA has this synopsis of ASCE 24.

 Why would it be shown, or perhaps not, on the adopted FIRM?
 Because the community gets points toward something called the Community Rating System (CRS) for having a Zone A defined.